cluebyte/a-tasty-byte/index.md

 1. Bring water to a boil in a pot for blanching the soy noodles.

-2. Put soy noodles and baking soda in the boiling water and blanch for 30-40 seconds, bubbles will form when the baking soda is added, and it should stop bubbling within 30-40 seconds.
-Take soy noodles out and drain and let it cool.
+2. Put soy noodles and baking soda in the boiling water and blanch for 1-2 minutes, bubbles will form when the baking soda is added, and it should stop bubbling within 30-40 seconds.
+When soft to taste, take soy noodles out and drain and let it cool.
 If you're impatient, you can rinse the noodles with cold water to help it cool.

 #### Prepare vegetables